 Board organisation: Who’s on the board of directors?

 There’s no magic number when it comes to how big a board of directors needs to be, as long as a few key roles are filled — namely, chairperson, vice-chair, secretary, and treasurer.
 The last two can be combined.
 Some organisations have tiny boards with just a few people, while others have upwards of three dozen directors.
 The average board size ranges from nine to 11 members.

 Larger boards may offer greater diversity and with more directors it could be easier to attain a meeting quorum and establish special committees.
 But there are arguments that bigger is not always better.

 The Wall Street Journal, reporting on a governance study released in 2014, writes that smaller boards tend to get things done faster.
 “Among companies with a market capitalisation of at least $10 billion, typically those with the smallest boards produced substantially better shareholder returns over a three-year period […] when compared with companies with the biggest boards,” the newspaper notes.

 Companies with small boards, like Apple and Netflix (which have eight and nine, respectively), “appear to be decisive, cohesive and hands-on.
 Such boards typically have informal meetings and few committees,” the WSJ continues.
 Giving investors and shareholders more of a say at the table by way of a larger board could dilute or compromise the founders’ or CEO’s vision for the company, especially in an activist-shareholder situation.

-If an organization has the opportunity to start off with a small board, it could be a good way to go.
-The beautiful thing about a board is that it can grow as an organization does — as the company faces increasingly complex issues, the board can expand to address those complexities.
+If an organisation has the opportunity to start off with a small board, it could be a good way to go.
+The beautiful thing about a board is that it can grow as an organisation does — as the company faces increasingly complex issues, the board can expand to address those complexities.